mwotton/mwotton.github.io/_posts/2017-04-27-haskell-profiling-without-pain.md

 added. a workaround is to only symlink the top level files and directory instead of a full shadow tree: that way, only top level changes will break things.)

+(another possibility would be to set STACK_WORK=.stack-work-profiling whenever you run profiling commands, but you're going to screw it up eventually - probably better to have totally separate implicit contexts.)